 The NBN will also mean that businesses have access to a wider pool of employees and resources right across Australia.
-Major multinationals may see this as an opportunity to setup satellite offices to utilise the emerging markets and regions of rural and regional Australia.
+Major multinationals may see this as an opportunity to setup satellite offices to utilize the emerging markets and regions of rural and regional Australia.
 Over time, we may even see some of the bigger firms relocating outside the metro areas too, itself carrying a number of benefits none less than reduced overhead costs, as well as access to space and resources.

 For Equinix this means we are in a strong position to support the set up of big business operations in rural Australia, which will in turn help these communities.
-Recently Communications Minister Senator Stephen Conroy encouraged US based businesses to build their data centres in Australia, a move we strongly encourage.
+Recently Communications Minister Senator Stephen Conroy encouraged US based businesses to build their data centers in Australia, a move we strongly encourage.

 History has shown that the faster our internet becomes the more content we consume.
 Companies are going to have to reconsider their storage needs and whether they have the ability to store all this information themselves or if it’s time to look at alternatives.